NLaws/CommonOPF.jl/docs/src/developer.md

     @with_kw mutable struct YourType <: AbstractEdge
         busses::Tuple{String, String}
         phases::Union{Vector{Int}, Missing} = missing
+        rmatrix::Union{AbstractArray, Missing} = missing
+        xmatrix::Union{AbstractArray, Missing} = missing
     end
     ```
+    For multiphase models each subtype of `AbstractEdge` must have `rmatrix` and `xmatrix`
+    properties.
+If you also specify `resistance` and `reactance` fields then you can take advantage
+    of `validate_multiphase_edges!` for you type.
+(Note that `Conductor` is a special case because
+    we permit specification of the sequence impedances.)
 2. define methods that dispatch on your type like
     - `resistance(your_edge::YourType)`
     - `reactance(your_edge::YourType)`